AdobeDocs/id-service.pt-BR/help/implementation-guides/setup-target.md

 Para testar a implementação do serviço de ID:

 * Verifique o cookie AMCV no domínio em que sua página está hospedada.
-* Verifique `mboxMCGVID` se ela aparece na [!DNL Target] solicitação e se ela contém [!DNL Experience Cloud] a ID (MID).
+* Verify `mboxMCGVID` appears in your [!DNL Target] request and that it contains the [!DNL Experience Cloud] ID (MID).

-Consulte [Cookies e o Serviço de identidade da plataforma Experience Platform](../introduction/cookies.md) para obter informações sobre o cookie AMCV e a MID.
+See [Cookies and the Experience Cloud ID Service](../introduction/cookies.md) for information about the AMCV cookie and the MID.

 **Implantação**